esrille/ibus-hiragana/docs_md/en/settings.md

 ### Use LLM for candidate selection {: #llm}

 This feature utilizes so-called *AI*.
 LLM stands for Large Language Model.
-When enabled, the Hiragana IME calculates the probabilities of each candidate's occurrence in its surrounding text and pre-selects the most probable candidate in the candidate window..
+When enabled, the Hiragana IME calculates the probabilities of each candidate's occurrence in its surrounding text and pre-selects the most probable candidate in the candidate window.

 For example, when converting 'のぼる', the pre-selected candidate changes as below depending on the surrounding text: